10 ways to prevent drug abuse

 10. Set clear expectations and boundaries regarding substance use

-Setting clear expectations and boundaries regarding substance use is the process of defining particular norms and guidelines for acceptable behavior connected to drugs and alcohol inside families, social groups, or communities.
+Setting clear expectations and boundaries regarding substance use is the process of communicating specific guidelines about acceptable behavior surrounding harmful substances and the consequences of crossing limits.

-Limits communicate standards, consequences, and values clearly, helping individuals understand what behaviors are supported or discouraged.
-The approach works by establishing a disciplined setting where responsibility and consistency lessen confusion or temptation.
+Limits communicate standards, consequences and values clearly, helping individuals understand what behaviors are supported or discouraged.
+The approach works by consistently reinforcing standards through discussion and addressing breaches promptly to maintain accountability.